Stable thin-shell wormholes with a Chaplygin gas in Einstein-Maxwell-Gauss-Bonnet gravity: Introduction

-In this Brief Report we show that stability analysis of thin-shell wormholes extends to the case of a generalized Chaplygin gas which has already been considered within the context of Einstein-Maxwell thin-shells wormholes \cite {4}.
-Due to the accelerated expansion of our universe a repulsive effect of a Chaplygin gas has been considered widely in recent times .
-From the same token therefore \ it would be interesting to see how a generalized Chaplygin gas supports a thin-shell wormhole against radial perturbations in Gauss-Bonnet (GB) gravity.
-For this purpose we perturb the thin-shell radially and reduce the equation into a particle in a potential well problem with zero total energy.
-The stability amounts to the determination of the negative domain for the potential.
+In this paper we show that stability analysis of TSW extends to the case of a generalized Chaplygin gas (GCG) which has already been considered within the context of Einstein-Maxwell TSWs \cite{4}.
+Due to the accelerated expansion of our universe a repulsive effect of a Chaplygin gas (CG) has been considered widely in recent times.
+By the same token therefore \ it would be interesting to see how a GCG supports a TSW against radial perturbations in GB gravity.
+For this purpose we perturb the TSW radially and reduce the equation into a particle in a potential well problem with zero total energy.
+The stability amounts to the determination of the positive domain for the second derivative of the potential.
 We obtain plots that provides us such physical regions indicating stable wormholes.
-For technical reasons we restrict ourselves only to the 5-dimensional plots.
+Beside the example of a GCG we consider an equation of state with quite generality.
+Namely, the relation between the pressure $p$ and the energy density $\sigma $ is given by the parotropic form $p=\psi \left( \sigma \right) $, for an arbitrary function $\psi \left( \sigma \right) $.
+The stability criteria for such a wormhole have been derived as well.

+Organization of the paper is as follows.
+In Sec.
+II we introduce our formalism of TSW in EMGB theory.
+Stability problem of the obtained TSW supported by GCG is considered in Sec.
+III.
+In Sec.
+IV we generalize our equation of state further and consider cases other than the GCG.
+The paper ends with our Conclusion in Sec.
+V.